More

 How Does RBAC Work

-With RBAC, company IT admins can create specific roles based on common responsibilities of an employee or the tasks the employee is expected to perform.
+With RBAC, company IT admins can create specific roles based on the common responsibilities of an employee or the tasks the employee is expected to perform.
 Every role then gets assigned a set of permissions and access rights.
 This works particularly well in favor of company IT admins of large enterprises that have hundreds and thousands of employees.

-In large organizations, several people have the same roles and RBAC allows IT admins to grant or deny access to a specific set of permissions and access privileges to this group of users based on their roles.
+In large organizations, several people have the same roles, and RBAC allows IT admins to grant or deny access to a specific set of permissions and access privileges to this group of users based on their roles.
 Here’s an example of RBAC: all doctors in a healthcare facility may be given the right to access patient medical records, but hospital receptionists or ambulance drivers may not be given the same right.

 To put it simply, RBAC grants permissions to multiple people based on their role assignment and not on their individual preferences.
 These permissions hold rights to what employees can and cannot access, which works in favor of corporate security.